In a hurry? Get the highlights the easy way—just watch the video! (Closed captioning is available.)

 The Amount of Your subsidy credit From Ricoh

-All eligible employees will receive a subsidy credit to use toward the cost of coverage.
+All eligible team members will receive a subsidy credit to use toward the cost of coverage.

 You'll see the subsidy credit amount from Ricoh and your price options for coverage when you enroll.